anirudh411/100daysOfCode/README.md

 ### Started on September 8, Sunday, 2019.

 ---
-### Rond One : Visualisation of a sorting algorithm.
+### Round One : Visualisation of a sorting algorithm.

 Day 1 : Setup the project.
 Included p5.js.
 Added the functionality of displaying an array of numbers in square boxes having diffrent colors .
 Used HSB color mode.